Libor Žůrek

-Libor Žůrek (born 2 November 1979 in Kojetín, Czechoslovakia) is Czech retired footballer.
+Libor Žůrek (born 2 November 1979 in Kojetín, Czechoslovakia) is a Czech retired footballer.
 He was a striker, with his biggest asset being his speed and great acceleration which makes him among the fastest players in the league.

 Žůrek played for Czech youth national teams since the under-15 level, and in 2002 he was part of Czech under 21 side which won the UEFA U-21 Championships in Switzerland.